Jia Xiuquan

-Player career

 Club career

 As a player, Jia Xiuquan predominately played the majority of his career for Bayi Football Team.
 During his time at Bayi, he saw them win two league titles, his first title in 1981 and his second in the 1986 league season.
 He would also personally win the Chinese Football Association Golden Ball award in 1983, 1984 and 1986.
 After achieving these honours he was one of the first Chinese players to attract interest from foreign teams.
 Jia would eventually transfer to Yugoslav First League team FK Partizan where he moved in 1988 together with Liu Haiguang.
 They were among the pioneers among Chinese players in Europe, as by then, only Xie Yuxin and Gu Guangming, playing with FC Zwolle (Netherlands) and SV Darmstadt 98 (Germany) respectively, had been playing in Europe since 1987.

 Jia and Liu came to Belgrade during the winter break of the 1987–88 season.
 Jia played 10 matches in the league during the second half of the 1987–88 season, with Partizan finishing second that season one point behind their eternal rivals Red Star.
 He played one of the matches On 26 October 1988, Jia played in the 1988–89 UEFA Cup second round first leg against Italian giants AS Roma, coming on as a substitute for Fadil Vokrri in the 46th minute, which made him the first Chinese footballer to play in the UEFA Cup.
 Partizan beat Roma 4–2 at home, but later they lost 0–2 in Italian capital, making it an away-goals loss.
 That domestic season, the 1988–89 Yugoslav First League, the league had a surprising winner, FK Vojvodina, with Partizan finishing in a disappointing 6th position, however the club compensated by winning the Yugoslav Cup that year, with Jia playing in two Cup matches.
 In the league that season Jia played 6 matches.
 In total, along with the 11 friendlies where he scored one goal, with Partizan Jia played a total of 34 matches having scored one goal.

 Afterward Jia will move to Malaysian club Malaysia Royal Police FA.
 He was invited to Japanese outfit Sanfrecce Hiroshima by Kazuo Imanishi in 1992; however, he chose Matsushita Electric at the recommendation of club's assistant coach Chi Shangbin.
 He played in the 1991–92 Japan Soccer League with the club finishing in 5th place at the end of the season.
 Jia played with Gamba Osaka in the inaugural season of the J.League in 1993 and he made 25 league appearances during that season, with Gamba Osaka finishing in 7th place.
 Jia was the first ever Chinese player to play in the J.League.